-What is the bottom-up approach to content modeling?
+What are the top-down and bottom-up approaches to content modeling?

 What is structured content?